 My passion comes from seeing their faces and watching them learn.
 I want to show them how much fun it is to learn new things.
 Trust me, trust all of us, I don’t want the school to remain closed for the remainder of the year.
 I want the remainder of the year.

 So What Kind of Teacher do I Become?

 Now, my job has to shift.
 First, I turn my home into my classroom.
 Now, my computer becomes my tool to teach digitally.
 My mind has to shift, as well, to focus on becoming the kind of teacher I must become to help my students.

 What is this beautiful thing I will create for my students?
 I don’t have a clue.
-Instead, I have the motivation, the drive, and the compassion to make sure that I will create something beautiful for my little learners.
+Instead, I have the motivation, drive, and compassion to make sure that I will create something beautiful for my little learners.

 It is Personal

-I have given 15 years worth of students a special 5th grade experience as a teacher, and I was looking forward to giving the same to my oldest daughter, S. We both were looking forward to all her treasured experiences saved for 5th graders before they move up to middle school.
+I have given 15 years’ worth of students a special 5th-grade experience as a teacher, and I was looking forward to giving the same to my oldest daughter, S. We both were looking forward to all her treasured experiences saved for 5th graders before they move up to middle school.

 Your loss is real, S. I wanted all those things FOR you and to experience WITH you.
 I love you, I adore you, I am proud of you, and I believe in you.
 We will make some beautiful out of this.
 Giving up these things is just for the greater good right now.